Axel2293/Obsidian-Notes/Operating Systems/Sesiones/Sesión 4.md

 # Processes 2
 1. Potential name of the app
+RideTieso

-1. High level description of the idea in at least 20 words
+1. High level description of the idea in at least 20 words Vives muy lejos del ITESO?, esta app te permitira encontrar a alguien que te puede dar un aventón.
+Esta plataforma te permite conectar con otros miembros de la comunidad ITESO que te podrían ayudar a llegar a tu destino, primero registra tu área de residencia y luego busca personas que pasan por ahí.
+Esta app busca promover la movilidad al buscar aprovechar el espacio desperdiciado de los automoviles al solo llevar, en promedio, a una o dos personas.
-2. Describe possible clients or users
+1. Describe possible clients or users
+People who move through Guadalajara daily or causally, tourists that like to move through the city
-3. Define if it is an existing problem or a potential opportunity
+1. Define if it is an existing problem or a potential opportunity
-4. Describe if it could be a mobile app or a webapp
+2. Describe if it could be a mobile app or a webapp
-5. Define the potential sponsor (if the idea is yours, you are the sponsor)
+3. Define the potential sponsor (if the idea is yours, you are the sponsor)